Tenth Acre Farm

 In full sun, a taller raised bed will likely perform better in hot summers.

 That’s a lot of raised bed!
-How do I fill a raised bed without breaking the bank?
+How do I fill a raised bed on pavement without breaking the bank?

 Filling raised beds on pavement is a bit different than filling raised beds on permeable ground.
-To decide how to fill the bed, we need to understand how rainwater behaves inside a raised bed on pavement versus an in-ground raised bed.
+To decide how to fill the bed, we need to understand how rainwater behaves inside a raised bed on pavement versus a raised bed on the ground.

-As gravity pulls rainwater down through an in-ground raised bed, it nourishes the water table in the subsoil below it.
+As gravity pulls rainwater down through a raised bed, it nourishes the water table in the subsoil below it.
 Once the water table has been replenished, excess water drains away into the local watershed.

 As the raised bed dries out, it wicks moisture up from the water table underneath.
 With the appropriate mulching practice, it can oftentimes tide the garden over until the next rain.